langjam/jam0003/apilar/README.md

 - they run an explicit "END" instruction.

-Computers exist in a 2d qworld.
+Computers exist in a 2d world.
 The world is a grid of locations, and each location has resources and potentially a computer.
-Programs can cause a computer to split into multiple pieces, or merge multiple computers together.
+Programs can cause a computer to split into two pieces (into a neighbor), or merge a neighbor into itself.

 Repeated splitting of its memory would make a computer very small.
 So a computer can also grow its memory.
 To do so it needs to eat resources.